RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 I downloaded Webdrive directly from their website, how do I add the UCI license?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You cannot.
-You must use CRSP provided TODO <</crsp/howtos.txt#crsp-desktop,CRSP Desktop>>
+You cannot. **You must use RCIC-provided CRSP Desktop**
 which is a specialized version of Webdrive for Windows and Mac that already have the license key embedded.
+Please see :ref:`client desktop windows` and :ref:`client desktop mac` for
+instructions how to download and use.

 I want to publish some of my data on the web, can I do that?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~